vihsilvadacosta/vihsilvadacosta/README.md

 ## Hello there!
 I'm Vitória

-- 🔭 Studying fullstack development
+- 🔭 Studying a bit of programming and quality assurance
 - 🌱 I've already learned the fundamentals of HTML, CSS & JS
 - 😄 You can reach me on Linkedin: https://www.linkedin.com/in/vitoriasilvadacosta/